Rlegaspi562/Statistical-Projects/README.md

 This repository is a collection of my projects focused on applied statistics

-Click on any files to open the project pdf!
+Click on the link for the view full project pdf

 <!---
 Objective & Motivation: What you were trying to do, and why